Skip to content

 QWhat systems do you integrate with?

-Mode 02 — NetSuite extension • Bidirectional, event-driven sync (real time, not batch) • NetSuite → OpsUI: customers, items/SKUs, vendors • OpsUI → NetSuite: sales orders, inventory movements, receipts, fulfillments • Built on NetSuite RESTlets and SuiteScript event listeners — no middleware, no third-party iPaaS
+Live today • NetSuite, bidirectional, event-driven sync (real time, not batch).
+NetSuite → OpsUI: customers, items/SKUs, vendors.
+OpsUI → NetSuite: sales orders, inventory movements, receipts, fulfillments.
+Built on RESTlets and SuiteScript event listeners.
+No middleware, no third-party iPaaS. • NZ Couriers, built into the Shipping/Outbound module for label generation and tracking.

 QCan I keep using my existing accounting software?

-If it's NetSuite, yes — that's our flagship integration.
+If it's NetSuite, yes, live today.
 Keep finance and accounting in NetSuite, run warehouse and ops in OpsUI.
 Sync is bidirectional and event-driven.

+Something else (QuickBooks etc.): not today.
 We'd rather tell you that up front than promise an integration we can't fully support.
+Every module also exposes a documented REST API if you need a custom path.

 Support & Security